-- 51. WFP will provide food transfers to address immediate food and nutrition needs and restore households' food and nutrition security.
+- 50. WFP will provide unconditional food transfers to address immediate food and nutrition needs and restore households' food and nutrition security.
 Where security and market conditions allow, CBTs will be provided in conjunction with the nutrition-sensitive behaviour change activities.
-Targeting criteria will include household status such as internally displaced, returnees, people with disabilities, landless, gender of head of household, occurrence of shocks and loss of productive assets in provinces most affected by food insecurity.
-Disaggregated data and close monitoring through the countrywide food security and monitoring system using mobile vulnerability analysis and mapping will enable WFP to identify and assist the most vulnerable men, women, girls and boys as well as people living with disabilities. - 52.
-The use of CBTs exposes WFP to certain risks.
-WFP is putting in place a number of mitigating measures in place, including two-way feedback mechanisms, whistleblowing mechanisms, swift reporting of fraud, clear implementation guidelines and a harmonized approach by all aid actors and randomized monitoring by independent actors.
-WFP will improve its mechanisms for providing accountability to affected people through capacity building for cooperating partners and consultations with women, men, girls and boys to inform the design of programmes, enhanced gender responsive monitoring and the establishment of an effective and functional complaint and feedback mechanism.
-The complaint and feedback mechanism will receive and manage feedback and complaints related to WFP's and its partners' programmes through an on-site helpdesk and a hotline to facilitate access to assistance in a safe and confidential manner.
-WFP will build the capacity of cooperating partners with regard to handling complaints, managing the database, monitoring complaints and referring complainants to the help desk.
+Targeting criteria will include household status such as internally displaced, returnees, landless, etc., gender of head of household, occurrence of shocks, and loss of productive assets in provinces most affected by food insecurity.
+Close monitoring through the countrywide food security and monitoring system using mobile vulnerability analysis and mapping will enable WFP to identify and assist the most vulnerable men, women, girls and boys. - 51.
+Local administration and cooperating partners will prioritize women as participants in community relief committees and in beneficiary targeting and food assistance activities, in line with WFP's gender policy.
+WFP will improve mechanisms for providing accountability to affected people through capacity building for cooperating partners and consultations with women, men, girls and boys to inform the design of programmes, enhanced gender responsive monitoring and the establishment of an effective and functional complaint and feedback mechanism.22

-25 A call centre with a toll-free number and a digital management system will be established in the country office to receive complaints and feedback on all projects and ensure that any complaints are resolved within acceptable time limits.
+22 A call centre using a toll-free number and digital management systems will be established in the country office to receive complaints and feedback on all projects and ensure that any complaints are resolved within acceptable time limits.
 The system will take into account women's access to and control over mobile phones and will include a desk at which complaints and feedback are received directly from beneficiaries.

-53. As the precarious social, economic and political situation continues to deteriorate, social protection will have to be maintained.
+52. As the precarious social, economic and political situation continues to deteriorate, social protection will have to be maintained.
 WFP will continue to assist vulnerable people living in facilities managed by charity organizations or hospitals.
 Progress in implementing the national social protection policy has been delayed by the current budgetary restrictions and hand-over cannot be envisaged in the short term.